 The Go code generator can create a makefile to generate and build Go code.
 The generator can also create a JSON file with random test data.
-Telling the generator not to create a main.go file (for instance, if there already is one that has been modified) is also an option.
+Additionally, an option for the generator not to create a main.go file (for instance, if there already is one that has been modified) is available.

 Chapter 4.
-ASN.1 To C/C++ Mappings Type Mappings BOOLEAN
+ASN.1 To C/C++ Mappings

+Type Mappings

+BOOLEAN